Structural Quality Metrics to Evaluate Knowledge Graphs: Structural Quality Metrics

 \subsection{What is a good Knowledge Graph?}

-A good knowledge graph should have a fine-grained ontology structure that can precisely express information in the real world, and instances and triples should make full use of the ontology's classes and characteristics.
+A good knowledge graph should have a fine-grained ontology structure that can precisely express information in the real world, and instances and triples should make full use of the ontology's classes and properties.
 By categorizing this perspective into the four categories listed below, a structural quality metrics that can quantify each content was developed.

 First, class hierarchy must be abundantly subdivided in the ontology.
-Taking the \textit{'Person' class} as an example, the more the person is divided into horizontals like \textit{'Artist, Athlete, Politician, Doctor'}, and the more split into verticals like \textit{'Person → Artist → Musician'}, the better the ontology.
-Compared to the case where only \textit{'Person' class} exists in the class related to people, if it is divided into more classes according to occupation, it can be used in various tasks by narrowing the scope of the classification of entities.
+Taking the \textit{`Person' class} as an example, the more the \textit{Person} is divided into horizontals like \textit{`Artist, Athlete, Politician, Doctor'}, and the more split into verticals like \textit{`Person → Artist → Musician'}, the better the ontology.
+Compared to the case where only \textit{`Person' class} exists for the class related to people, if it is divided into more classes according to occupation, ontology would be more powerful in various tasks by narrowing the scope of the classification of entities.
 For example, in the entity disambiguation task, the range to which the entity of the person with the same name belongs is specified, making it easy to distinguish.
-If the \textit{'Musician'} and \textit{'Author'} classes are added as subclass to \textit{'Artist'}, which is a subclass of \textit{'Person'}, the possibility of utilization will be higher.
+If the \textit{`Musician'} and \textit{`Author'} classes are added as subclass to \textit{`Artist'}, which is a subclass of \textit{`Person'}, the ontology will provide more specific information to application tasks.

 Second, when it is subdivided from superclass to subclass in ontology, the more properties that are not in superclass in subclass, the better.
 In the case of vertically splitting the class, the number of properties that the subclass has should increase.
 For example, when \textit{Athlete} class is a subclass of \textit{Person} class, the \textit{Person} class has universal properties such as \textit{"parent"}, \textit{"birth date"}, and \textit{"birth place"}.
-The more properties (e.g. \textit{"back number"}, \textit{"team"}, \textit{"world ranking"}, \textit{"league"}, etc.) a \textit{Athele} has, the more specific quality of information that can be obtained as a class is added.
+The more properties (e.g. \textit{"back number"}, \textit{"team"}, \textit{"world ranking"}, \textit{"league"}, etc.) the \textit{Athele} has, the more specific quality of information that can be obtained as a class is added.